 Academic Staff may include teaching fellows, lecturers, senior lecturers, readers, professors and visiting lecturers.
-Staff teach and also conduct their own research.
+Many staff teach and conduct their own research.

 Module Coordinators are responsible for the organisation, content, delivery and assessment of the module(s) that they lead.
 If you have any questions relating to these, please make an appointment to see the relevant coordinator.